 In a very real sense, you go abroad as an ambassador of Dickinson College.
 Your attitude, interactions, and presence abroad will speak volumes about you and about us.
 You are privileged to be there as a full-time learner, both academically and in all other aspects of daily life.
 Many study abroad participants are used to being the "majority," and once they become a minority abroad they realize their actions are viewed as representative of their entire group.
-Resolve to develop understanding and show respect for the culture you are visiting.
+Resist playing the role of the "ugly American" stereotype.
+Resolve instead to develop understanding and show respect for the culture you are visiting.